enkidevs/curriculum/Python/Core/the-sum-built-in-function.md

 # result is 20.0
 ```

-*n/b Notice how the result of our `sum` is of type `float` as opposed to `int` since Python automatically converts `float` and `int` addition results to `float`s in order to avoid loss of precision.
+*N.B.
+Notice how the result of our `sum` is of type `float` as opposed to `int` since Python automatically converts `float` and `int` addition results to `float`s in order to avoid loss of precision.
 This is not specific to `sum` but happens whenever we do arithmetic operations on mixed number types.*

 ---
 ## Practice